Create a Website Account - Manage notification subscriptions, save form progress and more.

 Bulk Trash must be left in the street next to the curb in front of your property.
 All items should be placed away from electrical boxes, cable boxes, mail boxes, poles, water meters and existing landscape.
 Residents are prohibited from placing their bulk trash outside before 6:00 a.m. on the day prior to trash collection.
 Any debris that may remain after pickup is the resident’s responsibility to remove within 48 hours of pickup.

 Oftentimes, having a conversation with the owner of the noisy pet is the best option.
-If this doesn’t resolve the issue, residents are encouraged to contact City of Goodyear Code Compliance Division/Barking Dogs or call 623-882-7815.
-If barking occurs at night, early mornings or weekends, contact the Goodyear Police non-emergency number, which is 623-932-1220.
-You may also relay the times the barking occurs to the Community Services Office and we will try to verify and send a courtesy notice to the pet owner.
+If this doesn’t resolve the issue, residents are encouraged to contact City of Goodyear Code Compliance or call 623-882-7815.
+If barking occurs at night, early morning, or on weekends, contact the Goodyear Police non-emergency number, which is 623-932-1220.
+You may also relay the times the barking occurs to the Community Standards team by emailing firstname.lastname@example.org or by completing a Community Concern Form and we will try to verify the noise and send a courtesy notice to the pet owner.

 Simply contact the team and we will work with you to get the matter resolved.
 Residents have 14 calendar days from the date of the letter to correct the matter that has been brought to their attention.

-You can complete a Community Concern form or contact Compliance Monday through Friday 8:00 a.m. to 5:00 p.m. at 623-386-1112.
-On weekends and after-hours, please contact Community Patrol at 602-329-0462.
+You can complete a Community Concern form or contact the Community Standards team by emailing firstname.lastname@example.org Monday through Friday 8:00 a.m. to 5:00 p.m. or call 623-386-1112.

-If you live in a gated community, the street sweeping schedule for 2022 is the second Wednesday of every quarter:
+If you live in a gated community, the street sweeping schedule for 2023 is the second Wednesday of every quarter:

 If you live in a non-gated community, please check with the City of Goodyear for your street sweeping schedule.